|Name:||Marysville Lake Mountain Visitor Information Centre|

 A major point of interest is the ‘Big Tree’ – a 400 year old giant standing 85 metres above the forest floor.
 Just nearby is the Big Culvert, the largest and most accessible of the road’s five historic arched bridges, which are still in use today.

-For further information on each of these trails you can download the FREE Visit Marysville App via iTunes and Google Play, or pop into the Visitor Information Centre in Marysville to collect a trail map.
+For further information on each of these trails you can pop into the Visitor Information Centre in Marysville and collect a trail map.